 NOT APPLICABLE – Unlike your home, where the loan is based on your equity.
 When you apply for an auto refinance loan, you do not have to have your vehicle appraised.

 You also don’t have to worry about paying for an on-site appraiser or dealing with a car dealership to get your vehicle appraised.
-Auto refinance lenders will use NADA, KBB or other books to value your current car based on the year, make, trim, features, mileage and vehicle identification number.
+Auto refinances lenders will use NADA, KBB, or other books to value your current car based on the year, make, trim, features, mileage, and vehicle identification number.

 3) Comparison Shopping is a Waste of Time

-A lot of people are under the misconception that rate shopping will hurt their credit score and in turn decline their approvals for filling out several applications.
-Credit bureaus will count all of your credit pulls for seeking an auto loan in one month as just one pull.
-This means your score will not change very much and your overall goal is to get a better rate and save anyway.
+Many people are under the misconception that rate shopping will hurt their credit score and decline their approvals for filling out several applications.
+Credit bureaus will count all your credit pulls for seeking an auto loan in one month as just one pull.
+This means your score will not change much, and your overall goal is to get a better rate and save anyway.
 So get out there and shop.

 4) I Won’t Save Enough Money Refinancing My Vehicle

-FALSE – Most lenders advertise an average savings of anywhere between 2-5% when you refinance your vehicle.
-Lowering your rate by 2% on a $25,000 loan, from 6.95% to 4.95% will save you $1,393.93 over the life of a 60 month loan.
+FALSE – Most lenders advertise an average savings of 2-5% when refinancing your vehicle.
+Lowering your rate by 2% on a $25,000 loan, from 6.95% to 4.95%, will save you $1,393.93 over the life of a 60-month loan.
 Some of our readers have told us they’ve received discounts of up to 7% or more when refinancing.

-5) Lenders Won’t Refinance Me if I have Negative Equity
+5) Lenders Won’t Refinance My Car if I Have Negative Equity

 NOT TRUE – The sad thing is, most people are currently upside down or have negative equity on their current car.
-The main reason is the actual vehicle’s value depreciates at a much faster rate than you're able to pay down the principle on the loan.
+The main reason is that the actual vehicle’s value depreciates faster than you can pay down the loan’s principal.

-During the early years a vehicle can depreciate as much as 10%-25%.
-The cars value can drop as much as 80% or more of the original value and the loan has only depreciated approximately 10%-20%.
-Making this problem even worse, people tend to listen to car dealerships advertising and only put the bare minimum down or no down payment at all when buying a car.
+A vehicle can depreciate as much as 10%-25% during the early years.
+The car’s value can drop as much as 80% or more from the original value, and the loan has only depreciated approximately 10%-20%.
+Making this problem even worse, people tend to listen to advertising car dealerships and only put the bare minimum down or no down payment when buying a car.

-Auto refinance companies understand this situation and this is why they provide refinance loans up to 120%-130% loan-to-value.
-The reason for these loans is they're relying on your liability to repay your loan payments on time and less on the loan-to-value ratio on your current car loan.
+Auto refinances companies understand this situation, which is why they provide refinance loans up to 120%-130% loan-to-value.
+These loans rely on your liability to repay your loan payments on time and less on the loan-to-value ratio on your current car loan.